DanielSayegh/NBAFaceRecognition/README.md

 The dataset folder contains all the images the program will run through as well as the cropped folder containing the cropped images of all images with a clear face and two eyes that will be created after the program is run.

 The server folder contains a simple python flask server which is necessary to run for the backend classification to work within the UI.
-The folder also contains "artificats" which is the class dictionary.json and trained model
+The folder also contains "artifacts" which is the class dictionary.json and trained model

 Within the server folder in the repository run:
 `pip install -r requirements.txt`